pkibbey/peak-blooms-build/README.md

 # Peak Blooms

-> A comprehensive documentation of building a modern web platform in 21 days—from design and development to deployment.
+> A comprehensive documentation of building a modern web platform in less than a month.
+From design and development to deployment.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Next.js](https://img.shields.io/badge/Next.js-16.0-black.svg)